Last night I released Happy Shapes – a FREE Android game for kids

 - My kids unwittingly click on ads that took them away from the game

-- Many games ‘speak’ using peculiar words (“trapezoid”) or unfamiliar colloquialisms (“Good Job!”)
+- Many kids learning games seem to use peculiar words (“trapezoid”) or unfamiliar colloquialisms (“Good Job!”)

 Goals and Design Constraints